jpalafou/superfv/README.md

 ## Features

-- High-order accuracy in space
+- High-order accuracy in space in 1D, 2D, or 3D
 - Support for passive scalars